stuartellis/tf-tasks/README.md

 ## How It Works

-First use Copier to either generate a new project, or to add this tooling to an existing project.
-This tooling designed to avoid conflicts with other technologies.
+First use [Copier](https://copier.readthedocs.io/en/stable/) to either generate a new project, or to add this tooling to an existing project.
+The tooling is designed to avoid conflicts with other technologies.

 Once you have the tooling in a project, you can use it to develop and manage infrastructure with Terraform or OpenTofu.
 It enables you to work with multiple sets of TF infrastructure code in the same project.
-Each set of infrastructure code is a separate component.

-Each of the infrastructure components in the project is a separate TF root module.
+You can define each set of infrastructure code as a separate component.
+Each of the infrastructure components in the project is a separate TF root [module](https://opentofu.org/docs/language/modules/).
 This tooling refers to these TF root modules as _stacks_.
 The project puts TF stacks in the directory `tf/definitions/`.

 This tooling uses _contexts_ to provide profiles for TF.
 Contexts enable you to deploy multiple instances of the same stack with different configurations.
 These instances may or may not be in different environments.
 Each context is a directory that contains a `context.json` file and one `.tfvars` file per stack.
-The `context.json` file specifies metadata and the settings for a TF remote backend.
+The `context.json` file specifies metadata and the settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).

 > The directory `tf/contexts/all/` also contains one `.tfvars` file per stack.
 The `.tfvars` file for a stack in the `all` directory is always used along with `.tfvars` for the current context.
 This enables you to share common tfvars across all of the contexts for a stack.